Pi Hydrae

 Pi Hydrae, Latinized from π Hydrae, is a star in the constellation Hydra with an apparent visual magnitude of 3.3, making it visible to the naked eye.
 Parallax measurements put this star at a distance of about 101 ly from the Earth.

 The spectrum of this star shows it to have a stellar classification of K1 III-IV, with the luminosity class of 'III-IV' suggesting it is in an evolutionary transition stage somewhere between a subgiant and a giant star.
 It has a low projected rotational velocity of 2.25 km s^{−1}.
 Pi Hydrae is radiating 61 times the Sun's luminosity from its outer envelope with an effective temperature of 4,565 K, giving it the orange hue of a K-type star.

 Pi Hydrae is a type of giant known as a cyanogen-weak star, which means that its spectrum displays weak absorption lines of CN^{−} relative to the metallicity.
 (The last is a term astronomers use when describing the abundance of elements other than hydrogen and helium.)
 Otherwise, it appears to be a normal star of its evolutionary class, having undergone first dredge-up of nuclear fusion by-products onto its surface layers.

+In Chinese astronomy, π Hydrae forms with γ Hydrae the asterism Ping (平), representing a judge.
+The Chinese name for π Hydrae itself is Ping èr (平二), the second star of Ping.
+R. H. Allen's 1899 book Star Names instead claimed the Chinese name Ping Sing, translated as "a Tranquil Star", for ι Hydrae (Ukdah).